Censorship in Germany: West Germany (1945–1990)

 In the immediate aftermath of World War II, the West German media was subject to censorship by the forces of the Allied occupation.
 Authors, publishers, distributors, and sellers were all subject to prosecution for spreading "poisonous material".
-Content displaying communist affections or anti-democracy leanings were most heavily regulated.
-The most celebrated characteristic of acceptable publications was party loyalty; West German Government officials repressed any content that did not allude to political support and nationalism.
-Publications void of total party support were taken off the shelves amid discovery and added to a blacklist.
-In all, around 30,000 titles were confiscated and every copy was to be destroyed.
-Often, such works would be discovered by a non-governmental party loyalist committed to the cause.
 The representative of the Allied forces admitted that the order in principle was no different from the Nazi book burnings, although unlike the burnings, the measure was seen as a temporary part of the denazification program.

 Another main goal of widespread censorship in West Germany was to protect youths from "poisonous" material.
 Government officials worked to prevent individuals under the age of eighteen from being exposed to content considered immoral, dangerous, or inappropriate.
-Tapes, films, books, magazines, and music were restricted and added to the list of "youth endangering writings" should they showcase improper content.
+Tapes, films, books, magazines, and music were restricted and added to the list of "youth-endangering writings" should they showcase improper content.
 Officials took it upon themselves to rid young West Germans of content which featured expletives, sexual interactions, excessive affection, war, or substance use.